 When Did Food Become A Big Part Of The Beauty Industry?

 All-natural skincare brands have carved their own niche in the skincare market, focusing on how clean, organic and botanical ingredients deliver real benefits and a healthy result.
-One such organic brand is the Laughing Tree Organics.
-Below is a list of seasonal and tropical foods from around the world used in their skincare products:
+One such organic brand is our very own, Renu Naturals.
+Below is a list of seasonal and tropical foods from around the world used in our skincare products:

 - Carrots: Carrots come rich in beta-carotene, and help keep skin healthy and clear due to the vitamin C and antioxidants.
 Beta-carotene is a precursor to vitamin A - the vitamin responsible for cell regeneration—so when it's applied topically, it steps up the skin's rate of cell turnover, bringing the younger, healthier skin cells to the surface.
-You can get a healthy dosage of Carrot Seed Oil in our rich antioxidant Facial Serum.
+You can get a healthy dosage of Carrot Seed Oil in our rich antioxidant Luxury Face Oil.

 - Walnuts: Walnuts are great to eat and can be used on the skin for benefits.
-The shells can be finely grounded to create an exfoliant, Almond Oil & Walnut Shell Facial Scrub.
+The shells can be finely grounded to create an exfoliant, Hydra Whip Exfoliant.
 The walnut shell acts as a gentle scrub to remove dead skin, congestion and debris in pores.
 This product is great year-round and leaves your skin polished and renewed.
-It also delivers the perfect blend of essential oils (grapeseed, lavender, and rose geranium) and vitamin E.
+It also delivers the perfect infusion of lavender essential oil and vitamin E.

 - Coconut: Coconut Oil has several benefits for skin, including reducing inflammation, keeping skin moisturized and helping heal wounds.
 The medium-chain fatty acids found in coconut oil also possess antimicrobial properties that can help treat acne and protect the skin from harmful bacteria.
-Cold-pressed virgin organic coconut oil is used in most moisturizers, especially in laughing tree’s CoQ10 Firming Cream.
-Whipped to perfection, this coenzyme cream improves collagen production and helps tighten skin.
+Cold-pressed virgin organic coconut oil is used in most moisturizers, especially in Renu Naturals Nourishing Night Cream.
+Whipped to perfection, this cream improves collagen production and helps tighten skin.
 With regular use, it can increase skin elasticity.
 It is also used to collect organic lip balms such as the Organic Coconut Lip Balm with SPF-15.

 - Olive: Olives, both green and black, are remarkable for our health as they lower blood pressure and are anti-cancerous.
 Olive oil might be more dispersed in the food market than skincare, but it has its uses.
-It is rich in vitamins A, E, K, and D, and it is anti-bacterial and antioxidant.
-These properties make olive oil a perfect addition to the laughing tree’s Renew French Clay Mask.
-Coupled with other moisture-rich ingredients, this clay mask draws out, absorbs impurities, and helps the skin heal by accelerating new skin cell growth.
-This mask is friendly on all skin types’, even sensitive ones.
+It is rich in vitamins A, E, K, and D, and it is antibacterial and antioxidant.
+These properties make olive oil a perfect addition to Renu Naturals Bath Bomb’s Set.

 - Avocado: This super fruit has an impressive resume to offer.
 Full of healthy fats, minerals, and vitamins, Avocado oil contains a high percentage of Vitamin E, as well as potassium, lecithin, and many other nutrients which can nourish and moisturize your skin.
 The oleic acid also promotes collagen production, which helps grow new skin.
 This accelerates the healing process, helping with issues like sunburn.
-It is used in Retinol Replenishing Eye Cream by laughing tree organics.
+It is used in Renu’s Repair Eye Cream.
 Coupled with Retinol, it helps reduce signs of aging, wrinkles, and crow’s feet near eyes.
 Overall it has a rejuvenating effect on the skin.

 - Sunflower Seeds: Nuts and seeds are an excellent source of nutrients that have skin-boosting benefits.
 Sunflower seeds are a perfect example of such skin-boosting nuts.
 Rich in vitamin E and are an essential source of antioxidants.
-Sunflower seed oil is often used as a skincare base in most products, as in Botanical Tea Tree & Peppermint Shampoo Bar and Botanical Rosemary and Lavender Shampoo Bar.
-These bars are environmentally friendly and produce zero waste.
-They have the perfect blend of amino acids and plant extracts to nourish and support hair growth and wash away dirt and impurities from our hair.
+Sunflower seed oil is often used as a skincare base in most products, as in Renu Repair Eye Cream.
+This eye cream tackles fine lines,wrinkles, dark spots, and any dehydration around the eyes.
+You’ll also find that all of our organic lip balms are made with sunflower seed oils as well to keep your lips moisturized.

 - Oranges: Oranges are chock full of vitamin C. Vitamin C helps your body produce collagen that makes the skin firm.
 Oranges are also high in beta carotene, which aids in the body creating and processing vitamin A. Vitamins are essential for cell growth and rejuvenation.
 Orange extract also helps to hydrate dry skin and calm sun-damaged skin.
-Enrich Calendula & Citrus Night Cream has oranges as one of its main ingredients.
-This hydrating night cream helps lock in moisture and provides a much-needed hydration dose to dry skin.
-Its ingredients are all skin-friendly on all types.
+Renu Brightening and Resurfacing Toner has oranges as one of its main ingredients.
+This hydrating toner helps brighten, balance, and boost your complexion.

-- Cucumber: cucumber can be used in a number of ways, from its peel to its water, with every part of the cucumber beneficial to our skin.
-Its anti-inflammation properties make it best to calming down irritated skin and swelling.
-Pure Radiance Daily Moisturizer makes use of the cucumber peel as one of its ingredients.
+- Cucumber: Cucumber can be used in a number of ways, from its peel to its water, with every part of the cucumber beneficial to our skin.
+Its anti-inflammatory properties make it best to calm down irritated skin and swelling.
+Pure Radiance Moisturizer with active Peptides makes use of the cucumber peel as one of its ingredients.
 This moisturizer is packed with active natural ingredients full of vitamins and botanical goodness that nourishes and heals skin.
 It is lightweight and offers instant relief to irritated skin.
 It also helps with skin ailments like eczema and psoriasis.